Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Plant evolution & pollinator game.md

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 **Mitigation**: Place timeline on table if possible.
-If little space is available, try unraveling the timeline like a scroll in the demo.
+If little space is available, try unraveling the timeline like a scroll in the demo, or use tape to attach it to a wall.
 If you have to have it on the floor, put it in a safe place – i.e. not across a likely walkway, and ensure children do not walk/run across it.
 In case of injury, call first aider.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3